Guests of the Nazi Party faction in the Reichstag

 Guests of the Nazi Party faction in the Reichstag were deputies of the Reichstag of Nazi Germany who were not officially members of the Nazi Party.
 They sat in the German parliament throughout the years of Nazi rule (1933–1945).
-They originally numbered 22 members but diminished to 7 at the time of Germany's surrender in the Second World War.
+They originally numbered 22 members but diminished to 7 by the time of Germany's surrender in the Second World War.